MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-metrics-app.md

 Each column represents the number of seconds it took to compete a single operation per hour, over a 14 day period.

-### Matrix table
+### Refresh detail

-The matrix table describes all the metadata for each individual refresh operation that took place.
+A matrix table that describes all the metadata for each individual refresh operation that took place.
 Selecting a cell in the visual will filter the matrix to show specific events.

-The matrix has a *Ratio* column describing the ratio between CPU time and processing time.
+The table has a *Ratio* column describing the ratio between CPU time and processing time.
 A low ratio suggests data source inefficiencies, where Power BI service is spending more time waiting for the data source, and less time processing the refresh.

 ### Refresh operations